Albanian Alps Tour – Hiking tour from Theth to Valbona

 On the first day of your tour.
 You travel from Shkoder city to Theth with a minibus or a 4-wheel drive car.
 Driving from Shkoder to Theth takes 3 hours.
 You cannot drive fast, due to the poor condition of the road to Theth.
 Moreover, it is an exhausting trip, as the vehicle with swing you left and right, as it drives over the stony road.

 Moreover, on the first day of your tour.
 You must also plan some time to explore Shkoder city.
-Because Shkoder has a historical town centre and a lovely Venetian style boulevard.
+Because Shkoder has a historical town center and a lovely Venetian style boulevard.

 On the second day of your tour, you spend a day hiking in Theth.
 It is worth spending a full-day in Theth, because it has many natural beauties.
 The highlights include the Grunas Waterfall and the Blue Eye of Theth.